shriyakaram/shriyakaram.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year Ph.D. student advised by Alexandre Jacquillat in the Operations Research Center at MIT.
 My research focuses on emerging modalities in urban mobility, leveraging data and optimization to enhance transportation systems.
-Prior to joining MIT, I completed my BSE in Systems Engineering at the University of Pennsylvania, where I researched under Megan Ryerson.
+Prior to joining MIT, I completed my BSE in Systems Engineering at the University of Pennsylvania in 2023, where I researched under Megan Ryerson.
 I am currently supported by an NSF Graduate Research Fellowship.

-Education
+Philosophy
 ======

-- **PhD in Operations Research**  \
-Massachusetts Institute of Technology, Operations Research Center, 2028 (expected)

-- **BSE in Systems Engineering**  \
-University of Pennsylvania, 2023
+research - rigoroous mathematical methods with societal impact. teaching - equity -